Marconi-Lab/Swahili_ASR_Model/README.md

  ### `What are we doing about it?`

- The ultimate goal of this project, therefore, is to help with robust documentation of swahili conversations between a doctor and a patient.
+ The main objective of this project is to create a robust documentation system for Swahili conversations between healthcare professionals and patients.

- In this project, we aim to develop domain specific ASR model for a low resource language.
+ To achieve this, we aim to develop a Kiswahili ASR (Automatic Speech Recognition) model that is specific to the healthcare domain.

- domain -> Healthcare

- Low-resource language -> Kiswahili

 ---